dotnet/docs-maui/docs/user-interface/controls/listview.md

 ### Cells

-The appearance of each item in a <xref:Microsoft.Maui.Controls.ListView> is defined by a `DataTemplate`, and the `DataTemplate` must reference a `Cell` class to display items.
+The appearance of each item in a <xref:Microsoft.Maui.Controls.ListView> is defined by a `DataTemplate`, and the `DataTemplate` must reference a <xref:Microsoft.Maui.Controls.Cell> class to display items.
 Each cell represents an item of data in the <xref:Microsoft.Maui.Controls.ListView>. .NET MAUI includes the following built-in cells:

 - <xref:Microsoft.Maui.Controls.TextCell>, which displays primary and secondary text on separate lines.
 - <xref:Microsoft.Maui.Controls.ImageCell>, which displays an image with primary and secondary text on separate lines.